Born in 1959, Castor Bay, Auckland, New Zealand.

 He took residence in 2000 and began creating many works of the inspirational West Coast.
 He continued supplying several galleries around New Zealand and contributing to group and solo exhibitions.

-After 9 years on the rugged west side, in 2009 a new chapter began along with his young family in the eastern region of Gisborne, in his new home and studio overlooking Wainui Beach.
+After nine years on the rugged west side, in 2009 a new chapter began along with his young family in the eastern region of Gisborne, where he lives today with his English partner in their home overlooking Wainui Beach, and works from his studio in the heart of Gisborne.

 His work continues to express the vibrancy, colour and authenticity that he’s known for, only achieved by someone who is in touch, in synch and fully entrenched in the lifestyle and beach life that is New Zealand.